Saint Kitts and Nevis Entry Requirements

 Prohibited Items

-• Fresh fruits and vegetables from certain countries - to prevent introduction of pests and diseases
+• Fresh fruits and vegetables - to protect local agriculture from pests

 Restricted Items